mlrun/demo-llm-tuning/README.md

 This project can run in different development environments:
 * Local computer (using PyCharm, VSCode, Jupyter, etc.)
 * Inside GitHub Codespaces
-* Sagemaker studio and Studio Labs (free edition) or other managed Jupyter environments
+* Other managed Jupyter environments

 ### Install the code and mlrun client